 Douglas fir in warm colors has been used inside throughout to conserve the original, inviting-cozy ambiance of the home.

-In a triangular volume one could find a small bathroom and the kitchen, the latter contains cabinets constructed with “sapele”, an African Wood where the counter-tops are laminated veneer.
+In a triangular volume one could find a small bathroom and the kitchen, the latter contains cabinets constructed with “sapele”, an African Wood where the countertops are laminated veneer.

-Ladders are shaping the path towards two opposite mezzanines connected through a open-slat bridge “A vertiginous catwalk at the roof peak connects two mezzanines – used for a home office – adding drama to the interior space,” the artist relates.
+Ladders are shaping the path towards two opposite mezzanines connected through an open-slat bridge “A vertiginous catwalk at the roof peak connects two mezzanines – used for a home office – adding drama to the interior space,” the artist relates.

-The dwelling features heated and cooled bathrooms through a mini-split system along extensive storage and closet spaces.
+The dwelling features heated and cooled bathrooms through a mini-split system along with extensive storage and closet spaces.

 What do you think about the Triangle House?
-Is this A-Frame House enough to distract one from the chaotic urban lifestyle ?
+Is this A-Frame House enough to distract one from the chaotic urban lifestyle?

-Photography is by Lincoln Barbour
+Photography by Lincoln Barbour